What is Arthrogryposis?

 So therefore, I believe, I am bound to my chair, hence the term “wheelchair bound”.
 Dictionary says: bound up in/with, inseparably connected with.
 Devoted or attached to.
 Well we are kinda inseparable from our chairs, are we not?

 At the end of the day is it really such a big problem that I use a terminology you may or may not like?
 I’m sure you know as well as I do, life is difficult enough without adding problems to our list of daily tribulations.
 I don’t feel that the terminology “wheelchair bound” is as bad as other terminology words that people have used.
 So, let’s be friends and move on.
-Oh, one more thing, if you haven’t already figured it out……I’m very opinionated, I mean no malice, I just say what’s on my mind!!
+Oh, one more thing, if you haven’t already figured it out……I’m very opinionated, I mean no malice whatsoever, I just say what’s on my mind!!
+If I sound like I’m having a go, it’s because I am so passionate about what I am talking about!

 You can read more about Arthrogryposis at: Arthrogryposis Group website.